-After the completion of TSA 2009 at the Secondary level in June, the HKEAA recruited about 400 Markers and 50 Assistant Examiners to assist marking and check-marking at the three assessment centres from 20 July 2009 to 31 July 2009.
+After the completion of TSA 2010 in June, the HKEAA recruited about 950 Markers and 110 Assistant Examiners to assist marking and check-marking at the three assessment centres from 19 July 2010 to 30 July 2010.
 All the Markers and Assistant Examiners were qualified serving teachers.
 For example, attainment of the Language Proficiency Assessment for Teachers (LPAT) in English was one of the requirements for English Language Markers and Assistant Examiners.
-Markers' Meetings for S.3 were conducted in mid July to familiarize Markers with the marking schemes.
-Additional training workshops were provided for training in the functionality of Onscreen Marking in order to ensure the smooth implementation of OSM,
+Markers' Meetings for P.3, P.6 and S.3 were conducted in July to familiarize Markers with the marking schemes.
+Additional training workshops were provided for training in the functionality of Onscreen Marking in order to ensure the smooth implementation of OSM.

 Onscreen Marking not only enhanced the marking quality but also improved the efficiency of the marking process.
 Distribution of scripts for double marking was rapidly achieved through Onscreen Marking.
 Consistency in marking was ensured as scripts with discrepancies over the allowed range between two markers' scores were automatically distributed to the Assistant Examiners for third marking.
 During the marking period, the Assistant Examiners monitored the performance of Markers by check-marking the scripts randomly.
 Managers and officers of the HKEAA also closely monitored the marking process.
-If there was any inconsistencies in marking, prompt action was taken to rectify the discrepancies.
+If there was any inconsistency in marking, prompt action was taken to rectify the discrepancies.